arnenoori/gto-poker-bot/report/481_report.md

 In your summary, make sure to highlight how the current system is different from your  Project Update submission.
 You should also discuss ways you might want to improve the system if you were to keep working on it] -->
-The GTO Poker Bot project aimed to create an AI agent that could play poker optimally by simulating human-like interactions with a web-based platform.
+Our GTO Poker Bot project aimed to create an AI agent that could play poker optimally by simulating human-like interactions with a web-based platform.
 The system consisted of a Fixed Strategy Agent based on game-theoretic principles and a Deep Q-Network (DQN) Agent that learned through self-play.
 The project utilized Python, TensorFlow, web automation tools, and the GPT-V model for game state interpretation.

 Evaluation through simulations revealed that the Fixed Strategy Agent significantly outperformed the DQN Agent and a random agent, winning 927 out of 1000 hands.
 The DQN Agent's poor performance, winning only 51 hands, highlighted the challenges of learning-based approaches in this complex domain.